 After Billy’s death his wife protested that the rumours and printed assertions about her late husbands sexuality were baseless.
 She claimed “the gay business,” was started by Gough Whitlam, who mocked Billy when he dared defy the strict footwear convention of the era to wear suede shoes into Parliament.

 “Bill was a sophisticated, cultured and fashion-conscious man.
 I think sometimes if someone doesn’t conform to an ocker-macho stereotype, they get branded as being homosexual.
-That’s so silly,” she said.
+That’s so silly.”

 Obviously Billy was a pioneer metrosexual, decades ahead of his time.

 Whitlam focused on the suede shoes but his innuendo was informed by two decades of rumour and the not insubstantial fact that, by the time McMahon wed, he numbered amongst less than 5% of Australians his age who had never married.